 English Literature for Boys and Girls is a brilliant work, ideal for introducing modern teens to both literature and history.
 It is fascinating, lively, thorough, and eminently suitable for young people since no ‘adult’ topics are included as is often done nowadays.
 Of course, modern literature is not covered (and Jane Austen was left out, a serious flaw in my opinion).
 Even so it is an excellent book for homeschooling families, especially those interested in classical education or Charlotte Mason’s methods.

-It is available online at Project Gutenberg and The Baldwin Project.
-You can also buy a book here.
+It is available online at Project Gutenberg and you can buy the book at Amazon.

 Thank you for reminding me about this book.
 I have a copy on CD for UK home educators (The Mother’s Companion).
 Whilst I have used other material on the CD, “English literature for boys and girls” isn’t something that we have yet used.